Day 1 You'll See:

 Museum of Science

-Renowned for developing fabulous, innovative and interactive exhibits and programs that both entertain and educate, Boston Museum of Science affords guests of all ages a delightful foray into the wide, wonderful world of science and technology.
-Mugar Omni Theater’s towering five-story screen joins forces with state of the art film technology to bring big screen buffs a thrilling IMAX experience; if movies aren’t your thing, strike out and explore the museum’s 700 interactive exhibits!
+Renowned for developing fabulous, innovative, and interactive exhibits and programs that both entertain and educate, the Boston Museum of Science affords guests of all ages a delightful foray into the wide, wonderful world of science and technology.
+Mugar Omni Theater’s towering five-story screen joins forces with state of the art film technology to bring big-screen buffs a thrilling IMAX experience; if movies aren’t your thing, strikeout and explore the museum’s 700 interactive exhibits!
 Catch an awesome laser show at the Charles Hayden Planetarium or tiptoe gingerly through a butterfly garden.
 Wander a bit, and you’ll meet triceratops Cliff and his fossilized “cohorts,” uncover the rise and fall of the Mayan Civilization and learn how turbines transform wind into Green Energy.
-You may even find yourself face to face with tiny Robo Bees, elect to chip away at intriguing Natural Mysteries, or try your hand at unravelling perception-bending Mind Games and Optical Illusions; the world is, indeed, your oyster at Boston’s Museum of Science!
+You may even find yourself face to face with tiny Robo Bees, elect to chip away at intriguing Natural Mysteries, or try your hand at unraveling perception-bending Mind Games and Optical Illusions; the world is, indeed, your oyster at Boston’s Museum of Science!

 Faneuil Hall and Marketplace